 However, practicality must prevail so look for quick wins first.
 Here are a few pointers to achieve this:

 - Leveraging integrated data across the whole company.

 - Extracting data that is meaningful and creates real value.
-For example, root causes of churn in order to take action to prevent customers leaving.
+For example, root causes of churn in order to take action to prevent customers from leaving.